ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/4UserActivities.md

 Thus with the filter function, the user can explore the cheeps on the website in a much more varied order.

 #### Profile
 *The previous chapters have been about the user interacting with other users on the website - likes, follows, filters, search etc. However to really explore the user's account and their own information, the user can look at their "profile" picture.
 This includes the user's "My Page" and "Settings".
-References to the websites structure in this chapter, will MOSTLY be directed towards the illustration in figure 1.3*
+References to the websites structure in this chapter, will mostly be directed towards the illustration in figure 1.3*
 ![Current Project Board](../../diagrams/Decision_tree_1.3.png)
 <p style="text-align: center;">
     <b>Figure 1.3: Profile</b>
 </p>

 ##### My Page
+The "My Page" element when accessing the profile redirects the user to the user's "My Page".
+Within this page is most of the relevant information of the user, such as email, username and the amount of followers and amount of people that the user follows.
+For each follower or following the user can access a page which contains the list of people that are within this group of people.
+Moreover the "My Page" also has other functionalities and information, such as the "Forget Me" option, which the user can choose - when looking at the overall sitemap on figure 1 - to delete all the information about themself.
+The "Help" will include basic guidance on how to traverse the Chirp website, if the user finds elements confusing.

 ##### Settings